Blog

 Breathing Difficulties

-Potentially fatal breathing problems may occur in some individuals, especially among those with lung disease before starting treatment.
+Potentially fatal breathing problems may occur in some individuals, especially among those with lung disease, before starting Jevtana chemo treatment.

 Tell your healthcare provider immediately if you have: